hxwang/Tool-Functions/LINGO/file/lp.md

 ![](../figs/eg-lp1-result.PNG)

 ### Example 2
-- Question
-We have a 6*8 table, each row represents a source, each column represents a destination, the value in talbe [i,j] represents the cost to diliver goods from i to j.
+- Question: We have a 6*8 table, each row represents a source, each column represents a destination, the value in talbe [i,j] represents the cost to diliver goods from i to j.
 Each source has a capacity and each destimation has a demand requirement.
 The objective is to decide how to deliver goods in order to minimize the cost.

 - Code